drpointcloud/Landmark_TNNLS/README.md

 # Configuration <br>
 Dataset is provided by fail_loudly repo.

-Things that an be configured <br>
+Things that can be configured <br>
 * DR methods,
 * Sample size,
 * Number of rundom runs,
 * Significance level.

-Datasets
-While some datasets are already part of the Keras distribution (like MNIST, CIFAR10, and Fashion MNIST), other datasets we tested against are not directly provided.
-That's why we provide external datasets in the datasets directory for your convenience.
+# Run

+To run Landmark with Fail loudly repo,
+* First download or clone the repo and change .py files listed in